khanhqhoang/Su22WK1/README.md

 ## The assignment

 The assignment this week is designed to get you comfortable working in an Express server.
 It is meant to get you aquainted with a project of the type we will be working in during this course.
-It contains a simple set of REST endpoints for a generic data type (`items`).
+It contains a simple set of REST endpoints for a generic data type (`movies`).
 You will complete the code for this REST API to meet the requirements as defined in the test suite.

 ### Getting started